-• To deepen the understanding of systematic, developmental, topographical and functional anatomy
+• deepen understanding of topographical, systematic, and developmental anatomy of the trunk

-• To develop skills of dissection and prosection study
+• develop skills in dissection and preparation of prosections

-• To develop skills in teaching, assessment and communication
+• improve and consolidate skills in teaching, learning and communication with students

 Topics covered in this module include: